joao14/platforma_admin_php/README.md

 # Login-System-PHP-and-MYSQL

-1.- Used tools of XAMPP with Docker Hub
+1.- Used tools of XAMPP with Docker Hub.

     image: tomsik68/xampp